Taurus Judge: Efficacy

-Shotshells for use in handguns have long been made by loading handgun cartridges with shot rather than single bullets; they are commonly called "snake shot" or "rat shot" indicating their main use for pest control.
-Standard rifling designed to stabilize bullets scatters shot limiting its effectiveness to very short range.
+Shotshells for use in handguns have long been made by loading handgun cartridges with shot rather than single bullets; they are commonly called "snake shot" or "rat shot", indicating their main use for pest control.
+However, shot is usually intended to be fired through a smooth bore, and the spin imparted by a handgun's rifling scatters it quite widely, limiting its effectiveness to very short ranges.
 To meet this market, Taurus designed the .45 Colt/.410 Judge to use both bulleted cartridges and .410 shotshells.
-The rifling of the Judge barrel is designed to stabilize bullets but not unduly scatter shot.
+The shallower rifling of the Judge's barrel is designed to stabilize bullets but not unduly scatter shot.

 Taurus also paid attention to effectiveness with buckshot.
-One example would be 2 1/2" 4 pellet 000 buckshot, such as those offered by Federal and Remington, among others.
+One example would be 2-1/2" 4 pellet 000 buckshot, such as those offered by Federal and Remington, among others.
 In the original Judge chambering for standard 21/2" .410 shells, each shell contains three 000 buckshot, compared to nine 00 (.33") or eight 000 (.36") buckshot in the standard 12 gauge shell commonly used for personal defense or big game hunting.
 In 2008 Taurus introduced the Judge Magnum which can fire either standard 21/2" or 3" .410 shotshells which contain five 000 buckshot and are more effective as personal defense rounds.
 Several ammunition companies offer .410 ammo specifically designed for the Judge with propellant optimized for shorter barrels.
 The Federal 21/2" 000 buckshot shell contains 4 pellets.
 The Remington Home Defense 2.5" / 64mm 000 buckshot shell also contains 4 pellets.
 A cylinder full (6 shells) of 3" .410 shot shells is the approximate equivalent of three blasts (30; 000 buck pellets) from a 12 gauge shotgun loaded with 000 buck (9; 000 buck pellets each for a total of 27 pellets).

 The Taurus Judge is based on the Taurus .45 Colt revolver and is adequate for its designed rounds.
-It was not designed for higher pressures generated by cartridges such as .44 Magnum or .454 Casull; to prevent use of such rounds, the firing chambers of the Judge cylinder are choked to prevent chambering rounds larger in diameter than .410 shotshells and longer than .45 Colt cartridges.
+It was not designed for higher pressures generated by cartridges such as .44 Magnum or .454 Casull; to prevent the use of such rounds, the firing chambers of the Judge cylinder are choked to prevent chambering rounds larger in diameter than .410 shotshells and longer than .45 Colt cartridges.
 Later, Taurus introduced the Raging Judge Magnum based on their Raging Bull model designed for magnum cartridges; the Raging Judge Magnum safely chambers .454 Casull as well as .45 Colt cartridges.